PythonSwapCoin/LLM-finance-arena/README.md

 The frontend’s `services/apiClient.ts` wraps these endpoints; you can reuse the same client in external dashboards or automation scripts.

+## Security & Privacy
+- Keep API keys in `backend/.env` or your hosting provider's secret manager; `.env` files are git-ignored to prevent accidental leaks.
+- Price log exports (`price-logs-session-*.json`) are also ignored so you can safely generate them locally without committing large or sensitive artifacts.
+- No personal data is required to run the simulator.

+## Community & Support
+- 🌟 If you find LLM Finance Arena helpful, please star the repository—stars signal that the project is useful and help others discover it.
+- 🤝 Questions or ideas?
+Open a GitHub issue or discussion so we can collaborate in the open.
+- ☕ Want to support ongoing maintenance?
+[Buy me a coffee](https://www.buymeacoffee.com/financearena).

 ## Additional Documentation
 - [QUICK_START.md](./QUICK_START.md) – Screenshot-driven setup walkthrough.
 - [ENV_SETUP.md](./ENV_SETUP.md) – Exhaustive description of frontend `.env` flags and deployment settings.